stackstate-lab/stackstate-etl/index.md

 ### Event Template

-Event are sent to StackState using the [Agent Check Event Api](https://docs.stackstate.com/develop/developer-guides/agent_check/agent-check-api#events).
+Events are sent to StackState using the [Agent Check Event Api](https://docs.stackstate.com/develop/developer-guides/agent_check/agent-check-api#events).

-The eventtemplate offered by the framework allows for the definition of an event to be specified as a spec.
+The event template offered by the framework allows for the definition of an event to be specified as a spec.

 ```yaml
 etl: